 Students must complete at least 25% of the credits required at UFV.

 Students are responsible for ensuring they are eligible to graduate, and should regularly consult with an Academic Advisor.
-A GPA of 2.00 or higher on all courses applicable toward the diploma program is required for graduation.
+To be eligible to graduate, students must achieve a minimum GPA of 2.00 on all courses applicable toward the diploma program.

 Students must also complete the following Transport Canada approved aviation credentials: Private Pilot's licence, Instrument Rating, Commercial Pilot's Licence, and Multi-Engine Rating or Instructor Rating.